futpix/caravans-in-australia/content/review/186-Design-RV-Forerunner-V1-1.md

   ogtitle: "Should I buy Forerunner V1-1 by Design RV?"
   ogdescription: "The Design RV Forerunner V1-1 is classed as Unknown Type, and sleeps 2-3 people.
 It is Australian made and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 2-3", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2-3", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "7.52"
 bodyLength: "5.69"
 totalHeight: "2.95"